Entering the USA

 Apply for a US visa

-You can apply for a US visa on the website of the visa service provider CGI Federal or - if you want to be on the safe side - at a US visa agency.
-The agency will take care of the application process, point out errors, and deadlines and protect you from a rejection of your visa.
+You can apply for a US visa at a US visa agency.
+The team will take care of the application process, point out errors, and deadlines and protect you from a rejection of your visa.

 You pay the US visa fee of at least € 185 (depending on the visa) during the application process.
 This is followed by an interview at your local US embassy or consulate, where you will have to defend and prove the reason for your application.